tendermint/spec/rfc/004-p2p-streams.md

 ### Negative

 * This is a breaking change to the P2P protocol.

+* These changes are unnecessary and possibly detrimental unless we adopt QUIC or another multi-stream protocol.

 * Additional channel handshakes may increase initial connection latency when connecting to peers (although pipelining would avoid multiple roundtrip penalties).